stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-To be fair though, it would make it much more difficult to count the electrons when you were doing one of those puzzles about, like, we knock the electron out and which isotope does it become so you can-- *(simult.)* you have to count the actual to work it out.
+To be fair though, it would make it much more difficult to count the electrons when you were doing one of those puzzles about, like, we knock the electron out and which isotope<a id="footnote-5-ref" href="#footnote-5"><sup>[5]</sup></a> does it become so you can-- *(simult.)* you have to count the actual to work it out.

 #### TIM